ualberta-rcg/chatbot-rag-alliance/README.md

 * Prompt templating system with RAG integration and persona switching
 * Future-ready route design for Slack bots, Google Chat bots, and others

+## 📦 Requirements

+To run Helpy, the following services or APIs must be available:

+* At least one LLM provider:
+  * OpenAI (ChatGPT)
+  * GroqCloud
+  * Anthropic
+  * Google AI Studio
+  * Ollama (self-hosted)
+* A RAG source (vector database), such as:
+  * RAGFlow (recommended)
+  * Ragie (optional, alternative)
+* Kubernetes cluster (any distribution) with:
+  * Ingress controller (e.g. Traefik or NGINX)
+  * cert-manager (for TLS certificates)
+  * Secrets and ConfigMap support
+* Docker registry (e.g. Docker Hub) for image hosting
+* Optional: Slack or Google Chat for external UI integrations (coming soon)

+> ℹ️ Your AI provider must be set up with an API key and accessible endpoint.
+Some providers (like Ollama) may require a self-hosted container.

 ## 🛠️ GitHub Actions - CI/CD Pipeline

 This project includes a GitHub Actions workflow: `.github/workflows/build-chatbot-rag-alliance.yml`.